adrybakov/wulfric/docs/source/user-guide/library/niggli.rst

 [2]_.

 Each step of the algorithm transforms the metric matrix if the condition is met.
-If the algorithm generates :math:`N` trtansformations with the transformation matrices :math:`\boldsymbol{P}_1, ..., \boldsymbol{P}_N`, then the full transformation matrix is :math:`\boldsymbol{P} = \boldsymbol{P}_1 \cdot ... \cdot \boldsymbol{P}_N`.
+If the algorithm generates :math:`N` transformations with the transformation matrices :math:`\boldsymbol{P}_1, ..., \boldsymbol{P}_N`, then the full transformation matrix is :math:`\boldsymbol{P} = \boldsymbol{P}_1 \cdot ... \cdot \boldsymbol{P}_N`.